 What to pack for the Laugavegur Trail

-Sturdy sandals or neoprene boots are crucial as whatever route you take, you will be crossing a river at some point.
+Sturdy sandals or neoprene boots are crucial: whatever route you take, you will be crossing a river at some point.
 The rocks can be sharp and slippery so take precaution and do not go barefoot.

 You will also need a set of walking poles, a head torch, and indoor shoes.

-A 4 season sleeping bag is needed if you are using the huts on the route, but you can leave your roll mat behind because they have mattresses provided.
+A 4-season sleeping bag is needed if you are using the huts on the route, but you can leave your roll mat behind because there are mattresses provided.